nuuuwan/lk_law/data/doc/bills/2024-05-13-twenty-second-amendment-to-the-c-98019e85/README.summary.md

-# 📄  Twenty Second Amendment to the Constitution - GS

-Bill published on **2024-05-13**.

 - The document details the Twenty Second Amendment to the Constitution of the Democratic Socialist Republic of Sri Lanka.
 - The amendment was presented in parliament by Hon.
 (Dr.) (Mrs.) Sudarshini Fernandopulle, M.P. for Gampaha District.
 - The document is published in the gazette supplement of the Sri Lankan government and is available for purchase at the Government Publications Bureau.